Amazing Cat Tale Helps Courier Boost Public Relations in Edinburgh

 “We understand the animal gets distressed when it is travelling by road, so we will liaise with the vets and do everything we can to make sure the journey home is as comfortable as possible for the big reunion.”

-Scottish PR agency Holyrood Partnership provides public relations in Edinburgh for Eagle Couriers, achieving widespread coverage across the UK
+Scottish PR agency Holyrood PR provides public relations in Edinburgh for Eagle Couriers, achieving widespread coverage across the UK